wilsonliaows/docs/recipes/actions.md

 etc.
 ```

 We will use the Zendesk and Salesforce connectors to illustrate these actions.
-You may visit the Workato recipe [here](https://www.workato.com/recipes/484532) and install them into your own Workato account if you would like test out these actions yourself.
+Check out the Workato recipe [here](https://www.workato.com/recipes/484532) and install it into your Workato account if you would like to test out these actions.

 ## Create
 The **Create object** action allows you to create any standard or custom object.
 In Salesforce, creating an account requires at least an Account Name to be stated.